 “Beamfly helped advance our development significantly as we didn’t have to worry about the remote management or communication with our devices,” said James Jarrett, CEO of New Wave Innovations, the creators of the Intellicone.

 How is this possible?
 Beamfly’s remote device management solution provides a web portal which logs the status of each device as well as its location and displays this on a map in real time.
 Remote monitoring and automatic reporting features make it simple to obtain accurate time and date stamps for any incidents as well as providing a rich data set to report on deployments.
 Most importantly, alarms are instantly activated when a cone is struck, improving the ability of workers to move to safety.
 In addition, near misses can be investigated in further detail to improve future working conditions.

 “This is a timely example of how the ‘Internet of Things’ can impact an industry,” said Nick Wilcox, CEO of the UK division of ETI Software.
 “It is more than making a ‘dumb’ traffic cone ‘smarter’, it’s the ability to use the data collected to affect the greater good.”

 For a more detailed case study about Intellicone, visit www.beamfly.com or contact Nick Wilcox at email@example.com

-ATLANTA, GA – DECEMBER 22, 2016: ETI Software Solutions is proud to announce that Frank Gine has been promoted…more
+ATLANTA, GA – SEPTEMBER 13, 2016: ETI Software Solutions is proud to announce that its service assurance platform Vision360 now…more